Claude Lévi-Strauss: Anthropological theories

 Right or wrong, this solution displays the qualities of structural thinking.
 Even though Lévi-Strauss frequently speaks of treating culture as the product of the axioms and corollaries that underlie it, or the phonemic differences that constitute it, he is concerned with the objective data of field research.
 He notes that it is logically possible for a different atom of kinship structure to exist–sister, sister's brother, brother's wife, daughter – but there are no real-world examples of relationships that can be derived from that grouping.
-The trouble with this view has been shown by Australian anthropologist Augustus Elkin, who insisted on the point that in a four class marriage system, the preferred marriage was with a classificatory mother's brother's daughter and never with the true one.
+The trouble with this view has been shown by Australian anthropologist Augustus Elkin, who insisted on the point that in a four-class marriage system, the preferred marriage was with a classificatory mother's brother's daughter and never with the true one.
 Lévi-Strauss's atom of kinship structure deals only with consanguineal kin.
 There is a big difference between the two situations, in that the kinship structure involving the classificatory kin relations allows for the building of a system which can bring together thousands of people.
 Lévi-Strauss's atom of kinship stops working once the true MoBrDa is missing.
-Lévi-Strauss also developed the concept of the house society to describe those societies where the domestic unit is more central for social organization than the descent group or lineage.
+Lévi-Strauss also developed the concept of the house society to describe those societies where the domestic unit is more central to the social organization than the descent group or lineage.

 The purpose of structuralist explanation is to organize real data in the simplest effective way.
 All science, he says, is either structuralist or reductionist.
 In confronting such matters as the incest taboo, one is facing an objective limit of what the human mind has accepted so far.
 One could hypothesize some biological imperative underlying it, but so far as social order is concerned, the taboo has the effect of an irreducible fact.
 The social scientist can only work with the structures of human thought that arise from it.
 And structural explanations can be tested and refuted.
 A mere analytic scheme that wishes causal relations into existence is not structuralist in this sense.